 I met my husband at the end of my 9th grade year.
 We met through mutual friends.
 My friends liked that we hooked up because he was the local pot dealer.
 Twenty-one days after we met, he was arrested.
 He would spend the next five months in jail and treatment.
 My mom’s first contact with him was a collect call from Benton County jail.

-While he was in jail, I met me oldest daughter’s dad.
+While he was in jail, I connected with my oldest daughter’s dad.
 I found out I was pregnant three days after my 16th birthday.
 Her dad left after I contracted an STD because he was sleeping around.
 It caused me to go in to premature labor and have to do homebound at school.
 When my now-husband got out of jail, he was there pursuing me.
 I have to say that God has shown me so much through my relationship with my husband.
 Him pursuing me was one of those “But God” moments, because God was doing the same.

 There were times at night that demons would come and torment me.
 I would see demonic creatures, flashes of evil scenes – sacrifices of humans and animals, evil things that I had never seen or known.
 I can remember lying in bed at night singing Jesus loves me and saying Jesus, Jesus, Jesus over and over again.
 I knew nothing of spiritual warfare, I knew from scriptures that in the name of Jesus demons must flee.